-We're pleased to introduce the featured panelists for the SABR 44 Women in Baseball Panel, which is scheduled for 4:30 p.m. on Friday, August 1 at the Royal Sonesta Houston.
 Women have played our national pastime as children and adults probably as long as their male counterparts.
 The development of softball has largely obscured the rich history and current involvement of women in the hardball world.
-This discussion will bring into focus the role of women in baseball, past and present, through the real life, and varied experiences of our panel members.
+At SABR 44 in Houston, our Women in Baseball Panel discussed the evolving role of women in baseball, past and present, through the real life, and varied experiences of our panel members.

-For more information on SABR 44 or to register, visit SABR.org/convention.
+For more coverage of SABR 44, visit SABR.org/convention.

 This page was last updated August 13, 2014 at 4:52 pm MST.